AlanConstantino/pi-cloud-server/README.md

 ```

 ## Changing default login credentials
+NOTE: THE LINE NUMBERS ARE OUT OF DATE!

 I will make changing your username and password easier in the future, but for now, you have to do the following:

 ### Changing the default username